 I mentioned in my fall home tour that I told me mom that I found the skull at the river and thought it was so cool.
 She lost it and couldn’t belive that I didn’t call the police right away.
 I sent her the below photo of the skull in the grass LOL.
 And I can’t believe that she bought the story.
 Of course I would call the polica right away if I found human skull somewhere.

 Here is a video of how I put her hair and makeup together:

-(click the triangle on the imafe to watch the video and hold your device horizontal if you arent on a computer for better viewing.
+(Use the triangle on the image to turn on the video.
 If you have trouble watching it here in my blog post then you can also see it on YouTube)

 For the hair, I twisted seperat strands of hair and pinned it back with bobby pins.
 This is a style I actually used to wear in my late teens and early twenties.
 I had planned on wrapping those twists with some yarn yet which would look really cool but I couldn’t find my blunt plastic upholstery needle to thread it under the twists and then just decided to knot the yarn at the end of the pins to hang some feathers from it.

 Below are the clip-in dreadlocks.
 You can add some more feathers to the dreadlocks by sliding the feather shaft under some of the beads.